Nriver/trilium-py/README.md

 python3 -m pip install trilium-py --user
 ```

-# Usage
+# (Basic) Usage

+These are basic function that Trilium's ETAPI provides.
 Down below are some simple example code to use this package.

 ## initialize